loidolt/loidolt-design/src/posts/sliding-door-handle/index.md

 tags: ["Metalworking"]
 ---

-# Summary
+## Summary

-Modern looking metal handle made to compliment the barn door slider for this closet door in my parent's house.
+Modern-looking metal handle made to compliment the barn door slider for this closet door in my parent's house.

 I made this out of a piece of bar stock from Home Depot, painted with some basic black spray paint.